BulkSecurityGeneratorProject/Cashcash/README.md

     yarn start

-Then navigate to [http://localhost:8081](http://localhost:8081) in your browser.
+- Then navigate to [http://localhost:8081](http://localhost:8081) in your browser.
+- Login with the login/password user/user.

 ## Build for production
 To build your application, simply launch the maven command: